systems-development-group/OutpostAnywhere_UserDocs/README.md

 * Verify apps over USB should be enabled
 <br> (found in Settings > Developer options)

-* Select USB Configuration should be set to MTP
+* Select USB Configuration (if present) should be set to MTP
 <br> (found in Settings > Developer options)

 ---